circleci/circleci-docs/jekyll/_cci2/language-elixir.md

 As of version 2.0, CircleCI requires users to upload their own JUnit XML [test output](https://circleci.com/docs/2.0/collect-test-data/#enabling-formatters).
 Currently the main/only Elixir library that produces that output is [JUnitFormatter](https://github.com/victorolinasc/junit-formatter).

-In order to allow CircleCI's parallelization to use the `--split-by=timings` strategy with the XML output, you need to configure JUnitFOrmatter with the `include_filename?: true` option which will add the filename to the XML.
+In order to allow CircleCI's parallelization to use the `--split-by=timings` strategy with the XML output, you need to configure JUnitFormatter with the `include_filename?: true` option which will add the filename to the XML.

 By default, JUnitFormatter saves the output to the `_build/test/lib/<application name>` directory, so in your `.circleci/config.yml` you will want to configure the `store_test_results` step to point to that same directory: